markbaaijens/rpmusicserver/README.md

   * disconnect backup-disk

 ### Off-line viewing backup-data
-Backup-disk is formatted as ext2; for off-line viewing on your own PC, this format is natively supported on Linux, so it is plug-and-play.
+Backup-disk is formatted as ext4; for off-line viewing on your own PC, this format is natively supported on Linux, so it is plug-and-play.
 Windows however requires additional drivers.
-And worse, MacOS does NOT support ext2 (despite ext2 being open-source/open-standard).
+And worse, MacOS does NOT support ext4 (despite ext2 being open-source/open-standard).

 ### Disaster-recovery
-B/c the backup-disk is an exact copy aka mirror of the data-disk and of the same disk-type (ext4), you can simply swap them once the data-disk has been crashed.
+B/c the backup-disk is an exact copy aka mirror of the data-disk and even of the same disk-type (ext4), you can simply swap them once the data-disk has been crashed.
 Just rename the label of the backup-disk from `usbbackup` to `usbdata`, connect the disk to the Pi and boot up.
-The backup-disk has been automagically changed into a data-disk by now.
+The backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.
 Remember to make a backup to a new backup-disk immediately!